githubtraining/security-strategy-essentials/course-details.md

 ## Prerequisites

 This course is a great introduction.
-If you're unfamiliar with working with Pull Requests, consider taking:
+If you're unfamiliar with working in Pull Requests, consider taking the following course.
 - [Introduction to GitHub](https://github.com/githubtraining/caption-this-template)

 ## Projects used